khushitomar630/flashcard-generator/README.md

-# 📚 Flashcard Generator - AI Intern Task (ShelfEx)
+# 📚 Flashcard Generator - AI

 This project is a simple Streamlit app that uses OpenAI's GPT-3.5-Turbo to generate Q&A-style flashcards from educational content.
 Built as part of ShelfEx's AI Internship assignment.